AWI-CM3/documentation_AWI-ESM/docs/first_pi_awiesm_2p1.md

 find a folder labeled `runscripts`.
 There are basic examples for most models that are supported in the `esm-tools` framework.
-The example run script we will take comes from a subfolder `CI` (continuous integration), where the `esm-tools` team stores runscripts which are benchmarked and tested automatically.
+The example run script we will take comes from a subfolder `CI` (continuous integration), where the `esm-tools` team stores run configurations which are benchmarked and tested automatically.

 To start, generate a folder to store your run configuration files: